adamfowleruk/mljs/planning.md

   - Share workplace via URL
    - Add this to My Workplaces option on non-owned workplace page load
   - Edit limited to owner of workplace
+ - Widget: Allow disabling camelcase processing on facet names and facet values for search facets widget as config options (PK)

 Targets for 1.7 (Aug 2014) - Theme: External WebServer and Alerting
  - MLJS Web Server and Alert Server